 To avoid pH shock, while the temperature is equalizing, you need to test the pH of the water in the bag and compare it to the pH of your home tank water.

-If the two pH's are very close (within one or two tenths), the two will equalize in about an hour.
-If the pH's are off by more than .5 up to 1 or even 1.5, this will take longer.
+If the two pH's are very close (within two-tenths), the two will equalize in about an hour.
+If the pH's are off by more than 0.5 up to 1 or even 1.5, this will take longer.
 Remember, you are giving your fish the best chance of survival in your tank.
 You could even drop a few crystals of ammo-lock into the bag to absorb any excess ammonia if it was a long trip from the fish store.